citrusframework/yaks/README.md

 ```
 Feature: hello world

-  Scenario: pass a dummy test
+  Scenario: print slogan
-    Given that yaks does BDD testing on Kubernetes
+    Given Yaks does BDD testing on Kubernetes
-    Then yaks is cool!
+    Then Yaks is cool!
 ```

 Once you have the first test written down in a `hello.feature` file, you can **run it** using: